ryanpmccaffrey/ryanpmccaffrey.github.io/_posts/2017-02-17-Home-Prices.md

 ![png](/img/Project-3_files/Project-3_70_0.png)

-The biggest finding we make here is that the Lasso model drops 20 different $\beta$ coefficients to zero, which effectively reduces the number of feature inputs to 40.
+The biggest finding we make here is that the Lasso model drops 20 different &beta coefficients to zero, which effectively reduces the number of feature inputs to 40.
 We observe similar traits in the Lasso coefficients as we did with the Ridge coefficients.
 'GrLivArea' seems to dominate in terms of feature importance.
 To a lesser extent the dummified neighborhood features as well as 'LotArea' seem to play important roles in the model.

-Based on an evaluation of our RMSE values it looks like the RidgeCV model with $\alpha$ = 2 gives the lowest error.
+Based on an evaluation of our RMSE values it looks like the RidgeCV model with &alpha = 2 gives the lowest error.
 Now that we have our three regression models (i.e., linear, RidgeCV, LassoCV) let's compare the results of our cross validation predictions with the $R^{2}$ metric.

 ```python